Policy on Tenure and Promotion Standards and Procedures

 The quality of a candidate's teaching and future potential as a teacher are also major factors affecting the decision to grant tenure to a faculty member.
 Information regarding a candidate's teaching must be included in any such recommendation.
 As with scholarly or creative work, the nature of the teaching enterprise may differ among the schools.
 Nonetheless, given the University's dual commitment to excellence in teaching as well as research, it is important that the quality of teaching be fully considered in these decisions.

 In considering promotion to the rank of professor, departments and schools will pay particular attention to the candidate's accomplishments since the award of tenure.
 Promotion to this rank is appropriate when the faculty member has achieved a high level of distinction in his or her field and has attained a level of excellence as a teacher.
-Time served in the rank of associate professor is not sufficient cause for promotion.
+Time served in the rank of associate professor is neither sufficient cause for, nor a metric in the consideration of, promotion.
 Rather, the standard should be fulfillment to a large degree of the promise forecast at the earlier time of awarding tenure.

 Tenure and Promotion Procedures and Materials for Continuing Faculty